lxucs/lxucs.github.io/index.md

 ## About

-I am a current PhD student of Computer Science at Emory University, and my main research focus is Natural Language Processing (NLP), advised by Dr. [Jinho Choi](http://www.mathcs.emory.edu/~choi/home.html).
-I have been working on NLP-related research projects on the following subjects: (1) various document understanding tasks, including coreference resolution, machine reading comprehension, relation extraction, document classification (2) cross-lingual transfer on downstream tasks (3) language model scoring.
+I am currently a PhD candidate of Computer Science at Emory University, and my main research focus is Natural Language Processing (NLP), advised by Dr. [Jinho Choi](http://www.mathcs.emory.edu/~choi/home.html).
+I have been working on NLP-related research projects on the following subjects: (1) various document understanding tasks, including coreference resolution, information extraction, machine reading comprehension (2) cross-lingual transfer on downstream tasks (3) language model scoring.

+My current research focus is on **information extraction**, and I am interested in two directions: (1) under an open-domain / weakly-supervised setting (2) building an unified approach for different extraction tasks.

 ## News

+* \[07/2022\]: attended my first in-person conference (NAACL 2022) in Seattle!
 * \[05/2022\]: started Applied Scientist Intern @ Amazon Product Graph.
 * \[04/2022\]: one paper got accepted by ***NAACL** 2022*.
 * \[04/2022\]: one paper got accepted by *\*SEM 2022*.